Stephen Foshee

 Stephen Foshee joined the Wolfpack Club as the Director of Major Gifts on July 19, 2022.
 Foshee oversees all aspects of the Wolfpack Club’s major gift operations, which focuses on gifts of $50,000 and greater in support of NC State Athletics.

-In addition to focusing on philanthropic major gifts, Foshee directed and oversaw the marketing and sales efforts for all premium seats for the expansion and renovation of Davis Wade Stadium as well as the rebuild of Dudy Noble Field at Polk Dement Stadium.
+In addition to focusing on philanthropic major gifts at MSU, Foshee directed and oversaw the marketing and sales efforts for all premium seats for the expansion and renovation of Davis Wade Stadium as well as the rebuild of Dudy Noble Field at Polk Dement Stadium.
 All inventory for both facilities was sold out prior to their grand openings.

 Foshee graduated from Union University (Jackson, TN) with a Bachelor of Science in Communication Arts in 2006 and earned his Masters of Business Administration and Sports Administration from Mississippi State in 2011.
 He was born July 8, 1983 in Birmingham, AL. He is married to the former Amy Dyer of Dyersburg, TN, and the couple has two children, sons Luke and William.